shivchauhan332/fampay_extern_assignment/README.md

 This project consists of a simple rest api made using django-rest-framework and a react app that consumes this api to form a dashboard.

-# Installation

-### Running the API
+# Running the API

-First clone the repository from Github and switch to the new directory, make sure the branch is set to main:
+First clone the repository from Github and switch to the project directory, make sure the branch is set to main:

     $ git clone https://github.com/shivchauhan332/fampay_extern_assignment/
     $ cd ./videoAPI